gopine/diary/2023/January/January 23 (Monday).md

 Also investigated ways to improve the visual feedback during the drag operation.

 Deployed changes to the staging environment for testing.

+Had a discussion with the team about the future architecture.